 Just What is Editing and Why is It Important?

-If you are asking what editing means in writing process and what is the difference between revising and editing, here is a basic definition of the role of editing.
+If you are asking what editing means in writing process and, here is a basic definition of the role of editing.

 Writing process involves topic selection, research if required, formulating some type of graphic organizer, and then writing a draft.